 As I mentioned earlier, I’ve prepared two Paellas for this post using a two-step method for cooking one and a completely non-traditional method for the other.
 Now to explain why.
 In the above image, I used a stainless steel Paella (in Valencian) or Paellera in most other Spanish speaking regions and countries.
 It’s the traditional dish used for making Paella and is wide and relatively shallow.
 Normally, Paella is completely cooked over an open flame, either indoors or out.
 In the above Paella Mixta de Marisco (Mixed Seafood Paella) I began on the stove and finished it off in the Fornetto.

-In the above, our Meat-Lovers’ Paella, everything is prepared in the ceramic Fornetto roasting dish (click on the image for more details) though there’s a method that I will show you in the following video and in the recipes in order for your rice to cook properly so that you end up with a Paella that is dry enough for the grains of rice to separate yet that’s still juicy and flavourful.
+In the above, our Meat-Lovers’ Paella, everything is prepared in the ceramic Fornetto roasting dish though there’s a method that I will show you in the following video and in the recipes in order for your rice to cook properly so that you end up with a Paella that is dry enough for the grains of rice to separate yet that’s still juicy and flavourful.
 The trick with Paella is to get your measurements right or you can end up with under-done rice or a mushy and cluggy mess.
-(It’s very important to note that ceramic dishes such as Fornetto’s line of ceramics should never de used over an open flame or in contact with any direct heat sources such as those from a gas range or electric, induction or halogen stovetop.
+(It’s very important to note that ceramic dishes such as Fornetto’s line of ceramics should never de used over an open flame or in contact with any direct heat sources such as those from a gas range or electric, induction or halogen stovetop).
 Watch the video below to see how I’ve put both Paellas together.

 Juicy and bursting with flavour, the Meat-Lovers’ Paella delivers what a traditional Paella offers in terms of a delicious single dish meal and is a great alternative for guests that prefer meat over seafood or that may be allergic to shellfish.
 For a vegetarian alternative, try loading up on vegetables and replace the chicken or fish stock with vegetable broth!
-Click on the image for the recipe!
+Click here to get the recipe!